 Reviewed by: Melissa Garthwait, BSW

-Government assistance programs exist to help seniors experience a higher quality of life by having their basic needs met.
-Across the U.S., more than 4.9 million seniors aged 65 and older were living in poverty as of 2019, and as of June 2021, more than 46.7 million retirees collected an estimated $72.7 billion in Social Security benefits.
+Many government assistance programs aim to improve the lives of seniors by providing for their basic needs.
+In the United States, over 4.9 million seniors aged 65 and above lived in poverty in 2019.
+Additionally, as of June 2021, approximately 46.7 million retirees received around $72.7 billion in Social Security benefits.

 However, there are seniors throughout the U.S. who still need additional support to access the housing, food and health care services they require.
 “Many adults, especially those with high medical expenses due to chronic health conditions, live on fixed incomes or encounter difficulties paying for housing, food, utilities and other basic necessities,” explains Marc Levesque, Resource Coordinator at Hartford HealthCare Center for Healthy Aging.